 Students also find opportunities to speak Spanish and meet native Spanish speakers in an informal weekly tertulia (gathering).
-Additional activities involving Spanish include publishing and editorial involvement in the student journals Mezcla and Aguas del pozo; attending lectures, receptions, and films are organized by the department and student organizations such as CHispA (Carolina Hispanic Association).
-Numerous volunteer opportunities using Spanish are available in the local community through CHispA, Campus Y, UNC Hospitals, and other organizations.
+Additional activities involving Spanish include publishing and editorial involvement in the student journals Mezcla and Aguas del pozo; attending lectures, receptions, and films organized by the department and student organizations such as CHispA (Carolina Hispanic Association); and serving the community through a variety of volunteer opportunities.

 For further opportunities to speak French, students are encouraged to participate in the weekly meeting of the Table Française and become members of the French club, les Francophiles.
 Departmental lectures and film series are also offered.

 Students wishing to speak Italian may participate in a weekly conversation table, La Tavola Italiana.
 They may also attend departmental lectures and film series and participate in the Italian Literary Contest.

 Students who wish to practice Portuguese can meet weekly for the bate-papo (chat).
 Students of Portuguese also engage in editorial work and publish in the student journal Aguas del pozo.

 The Study Abroad Office sponsors many year-long, semester-long, and summer programs appropriate for students of the Romance languages and has special arrangements with the Department of Romance Studies for the UNC in Montpellier, UNC in Seville, and Florence programs.
 Students from UNC–Chapel Hill and from other institutions may earn up to 30 semester hours of undergraduate credit in these programs, which are open to qualified undergraduates regardless of academic major.
-Students may satisfy up to 50 percent of their major or minor coursework abroad, courses that are taught by Romance studies faculty may count differently.
+While, in general, students may satisfy up to 50 percent of major or minor coursework abroad, courses that are taught by Romance studies faculty may count differently.
 For example, students completing the Spanish minor for the professions in health and business may complete all or most of the minor in faculty-led programs abroad.